Skip to main content

 Placements

-Please note that you may be required to travel for/during your placements.
+Please note that you may be required to travel for/during your placements across West Yorkshire and occasionally beyond.
 For more information visit our placements page.

 “My placements have been in a variety of settings, enabling me to gain an insight into the role of an occupational therapist within different areas of practice.
 They have helped improve my communication skills and confidence, as well as grow in my own independence and knowledge.”